-- 20% local match

-- Federal aid procedures apply

-- Application is due July 10, 2023

-- The project will need to be combined with other similar initiatives to meet the minimum award amount
+- 20% local match - Federal aid procedures apply - Applications in previous years were due in July - The project will need to be combined with other similar initiatives to meet the minimum award amount

 Northern Border Regional Commission (NBRC), Catalyst Program is designed to stimulate economic growth and inspire partnerships that improve rural economic vitality across the NBRC region that includes public infrastructure and outdoor recreation projects.
 The 2023 application process has already passed so the spring 2024 program should be targeted.